openstack/loci/README.md

      be considered next to the default bindep.txt.
   * `EXTRA_PYDEP` Specify a pydep-* file to add in the container.
 It would be considered next to the default pydep.txt.
+  * `REGISTRY_PROTOCOL` Set this to `https` if you are running your own registry on https, `http` if you are running on http, or leave it as `detect` if you want to re-use existing protocol detection.
+  * `REGISTRY_INSECURE` Set this to `True` if your image registry is running on HTTPS with self-signed certificates to ignore SSL verification.
+    (defaults to False)

 This makes it really easy to integrate LOCI images into your development or CI/CD workflow, for example, if you wanted to build an image from [this